nschwertner/client-js/fhirjs-equivalents.md

 ## Building query strings
 Without fhir.js the mongo-like syntax is not available.
-However, the `request` function also accepts `URL` instances as it's first argument (or as value of the `url`) property of the first argument is an object.
+However, the `request` function also accepts `URL` instances as it's first argument (or as value of the `url`) property of the first argument if that is an object.
 By using `fhir.js`, your browser will be polyfill-ed if needed and `URL` and `URLSearchParams` will always be available in the global scope (even in Node).
 Here are some examples of building search queries: